OT Frequently Asked Questions

 What are the admissions deadlines?

 July 1 if you are applying to the Fall semester and November 1 if you are applying to the Spring semester.
 However, we will continue to process applications after these dates.
-For more information, please contact the College for Continuing and Professional Studies at 412-365-1498.
+For more information, please contact the School of Continuing and Professional Studies at 412-365-1498.

 Where can I find information about financial aid and tuition rates?

-Just contact the Chatham University Student Services Department at 412-365-2797 or visit the CCPS tuition webpage (link to http://www.chatham.edu/ccps/tuition.cfm) for information at financial aid and tuition rates.
+Just contact the Chatham University Student Services Department at 412-365-2797 or visit the SCPS tuition webpage for information at financial aid and tuition rates.
 You can also access useful links such as FAFSA at this website.

 How is the OTD program structured?

-The OTD program can be completed in 16 months on a part-time basis.
-Students are enrolled in 2-3 courses per trimester, allowing the OT clinician or academician to maintain their work status.
-Each trimester (except summer) is split into two seven week sessions (first session is eight weeks as the first week is new student orientation).
+The OTD program can be completed in 16 months over a period of four semesters.
+Students are enrolled in 2-3 online courses per semester, allowing the OT clinician or academician to maintain their work status.
+During terms with three classes, students are only taking two concurrently, as the term consists of one 14-week class and two 7-week classes.
 It is our aim that the student can balance life commitments and effectively engage in new learning.
 You can view the course tracks at our OTD Curriculum Page.